opentaps/open-climate-investing/README.md

 ### Viewing the Results

 There is a react UI in the `ui/` directory.
+It will need data including stocks and their regression results (see above) in the database.
+Once you've run `get_regressions.py`, then you can use this UI to view the results.

 To run it, start both the node server and the react app (simultaneously in two terminal sessions) :
 ```
 cd ui/node-server
 npm run start